wireapp/wire-server-deploy/offline/kube-vip-ha-setup.md

 kube-vip provides Kubernetes clusters with a **Virtual IP (VIP)** for the control plane API server, enabling **High Availability (HA)** without requiring external load balancers.
 This is especially valuable for bare-metal, on-premises, and air-gapped **production deployments** where cloud load balancers are unavailable.

-**Note**: kube-vip is designed for production environments that require HA.
-For development, testing, or ephemeral clusters (like CI), HA is not necessary and kube-vip can be disabled to simplify deployment.
+**Note**: kube-vip is enabled by default in wire-server-deploy to provide automatic failover for production deployments.
+The automated deployment scripts (`bin/offline-cluster.sh`) handle the bootstrap timing correctly to avoid initialization issues.
+CI also tests kube-vip to validate the production deployment path.

 ### The Problem